Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: Bare cavity-transmission line dynamics

-Working with the Heisenberg equations resulting from formally replacing the coordinates with their associated quantum operators $\hat{\phi}_c(x,t)$ and $\hat{\phi}_p(x,t)$, the general solution for the wave equation in (\ref{phieq}) can be written in terms of photon creation/annihilation operators as follows:
+Working with the Heisenberg equations resulting from formally replacing the coordinates with their associated quantum operators $\hat{\phi}_c(x,t)$ and $\hat{\phi}_p(x,t)$, the general solution for the wave equation (\ref{phieq}) can be written in terms of photon creation/annihilation operators as follows:

 where `h.c.' denotes the Hermitian conjugate and we have dropped the hats on the operators for notational convenience.
-Note that there should properly be an upper frequency cut-off in Eq. (\ref{phasepsolneq}).
-However, the actual measured quantities involve finite frequency bandwidths about the pump frequency that are well below the cut-off.
+Note that there should properly be a regularizing, upper frequency cut-off in Eq. (\ref{phasepsolneq}).
+However, the actual measured quantities involve finite frequency bandwidths about the pump frequency that are well below (and independent of) the cut-off.
 The superscripts `$\to$' (`$\gets$') correspond to right (left) propagating modes, with the photon creation/annihilation operators satisfying the standard commutation relation

 where $m, n \in \{`\to\text{'}, `\gets \text{'} \}$.
 The cavity and transmission line impedances are given by $Z_i=\sqrt{{\mathcal{L}}_i/{\mathcal{C}}_i}$ [note $Z_i=Z_0$ in Eq. (\ref{input_impedance_eqn_quarterwave})], and $v_i=({\mathcal{L}}_i{\mathcal{C}}_i)^{-1/2}$ is the microwave phase field propagation velocity.